SAP-samples/btp-msteams-extend-workflow/tutorial/Step1-Configure-SAP-BTP/README.md

 ```
 ![plot](./images/btp-conn-instance.png)

-**Note**: If you change the names of Authorization and Trust Management/Destination/Connectivity service instance, you need to adjust the manifest.yml file within your Node.js extension project.
-This will ensure correct binding of the respective instances to your extension app.
+**Note**: If you change the names of any of the service instances so far (Authorization and Trust Management service instance, Destination service instance, Connectivity service instance), you need to adjust the **manifest.yml** file within your **Node.js** extension project.
+This will ensure correct binding of the respective instances to your extension application.